 Do you think you need a new eyeglass prescription or contact lens prescription?
 Perhaps you are not seeing as clearly as you use to and are wondering if this is due to needing a new prescription or to some eye changes?
-In either case, it is important that you make an appointment to see our my blog at Yandell Eyecare.
+In either case, it is important that you make an appointment to see our optometrist in Lowland at Yandell Eyecare.

 At Yandell Eyecare our skilled optometrists are able to provide expert eye exams, eye care, and contact lens exams and fittings.
 Our office has state-of-the-art equipment so that your eye exam will be performed using the most modern techniques and equipment available.
 Whether you are having an eye exam or a contact lens exam and fitting, a portion of the eye exam will be devoted to measuring your refractive errors, and determining if your eyes have any eye diseases or disorders.
 During the first part of the exam your eyes will be examined to see if they are nearsighted, farsighted, or have an astigmatism.
 If any of these situations are discovered by our optometrist in Lowland, he will be able to write the appropriate eyeglass or contact lens prescription for you.